Ontario’s housing priority

 Supportive housing

-Supportive housing refers to a combination of housing assistance and support services that enable people to live as independently as possible in a community setting.
+Supportive housing refers to a combination of housing assistance and support services that enable people to live as independently as possible in their community.

 Addressing homelessness